sst/sst/www/docs/learn/add-api-types.md

 ---
-id: add-api-types
-title: Adding API Types
+title: Add API Types
-description: "Adding API Types for an SST app"
 ---

 We don't want to just return a comment as a string from an API.
-We want to return an object that contains the comment ID, text, and creation date.
-Let's create a Comment type.
+We want to return a comment object that contains the comment id, text, and creation date.
+So let's create a `Comment` type.

 ## Create Comment type

-Open up `api/functions/graphql/types/article.ts`, and add this above the `ArticleType`:
+In `api/functions/graphql/types/article.ts` add this above the `ArticleType`.

 ```ts
 const CommentType = builder.objectRef<SQL.Row["comment"]>("Comment").implement({